fullcalendar/fullcalendar-docs/_posts/2021-02-25-homepage-redesign.md

 advanced_sidebar: true
 ---

-I've always have my trusty graph paper pad by my side while I can so that I can draw diagrams I won't be able to understand three days later.
-I'm a solopreneur for the open source project-turned-business FullCalendar, and I find hand written notes valuable for keeping track of my thoughts.
+I always have my trusty graph paper notebook by my side.
+I use it for drawing diagrams I won't be able to understand a day later.
+I'm a solopreneur for the open source [project-turned-business]({{ site.baseurl }}/blog/2019/05/fullcalendar-turns-10) FullCalendar, and scribbling notes and diagrams has become a staple of my workflow.

 <div class='split-image'>
   <div><img src='{{ site.baseurl }}/assets/images/homepage-redesign-post/random-sketch.jpg' class='bordered-image' width='372' height='322'></div>
-  <div class='image-caption'>this is some really fun caption</div>
+  <div class='image-caption'>A diagram in my notebook.
+I sorta kinda remember what I was thinking, but not really.</div>
 </div>

-When it came to redesigning the fullcalendar.io homepage, I began scribbling like I normally do.
-I wanted something more fun and illustrative than the previous homepage, which was spartan to a fault.
-Please keep in mind I'm a coder by trade, not a designer.
-What ensued was an educational experience on what translates well from sketch pad to screen and what doesn't.
+I needed to redesign FullCalendar's homepage, so I began scribbling like I normally do.
+What started as a boring wireframe began evolving into something much more illustrative.
+I raced to my local art supplies store for some color markers.

+Just to be clear, I'm an engineer, **not** a graphic design person.
+I was suren't any if these ideas would translate to the screen.
+After hiring an extremely talented designer, I would find out...

 <div class='bleedout'>
   <div class='split-image'>